William Leasure: Trial

 On May 22, 1987, Leasure was charged with two counts of murder for helping plan and carry out contract killings in 1980 and 1981 and was named a suspect in the 1977 contract killing.
 Those charges were in addition to the pre-existing theft and fraud charges related to the stolen yacht ring.
 On June 23, 1988, a review board again recommended that Leasure be fired from the police force.

 Despite being arrested in 1986, Leasure was not formally put on trial until April of 1991.
 The case faced a series of delays—first the trials of his partners, continuances for his lawyers to focus on other cases, the deaths of some witnesses, and the refusal of a key witness to testify.
 While awaiting trial, Leasure was held in the Los Angeles County Jail.
 On June 27, 1991, the judge declared a mistrial as the jury was deadlocked 10-2 on whether Leasure was guilty.
 On November 1.
-1991, Leasure pled no-contest in his second trial to two counts of second-degree murder.
+1991, Leasure pleaded no-contest in his second trial to two counts of second-degree murder.

 Incarceration and legacy

 Leasure was sentenced to at least fifteen years in prison on December 12, 1991.
 He was granted parole in 2020, but the decision was overturned by California Governor Gavin Newsom.
+Leasure was released in March 2025.

 According to Miles Corwin, who spent a year embedded with the LAPD while writing his book Homicide Special, Leasure was described by LAPD officers as "the most corrupt cop in L.A."
 Leasure is the subject of Edward Humes' 1992 book Murderer with a Badge.